Xcalibur (ride)

-Xcalibur was a spinning thrill ride located in Britannia at Six Flags St. Louis in Eureka, Missouri.
+Xcalibur was a spinning thrill ride located in Britannia at Six Flags St. Louis (now named Mid America Adventure) in Eureka, Missouri.
 The ride was manufactured by Ronald Bussink, and opened in the spring of 2003.

 History

 Xcalibur was built in 1992 and debuted at the 1992 Munich Oktoberfest as Evolution.
 Evolution traveled across Europe until 1998 when it was purchased by Six Flags.

 Six Flags Great Adventure (1999-2002)

 Xcalibur was announced at Six Flags Great Adventure as Evolution, for the 1999 season along with 24 other attractions, known as War on Lines.
 Evolution was supposed to be built in Movietown but later the ride was built where Fantasy Fling was located in the Fantasy Forest section of the park.
 Before it opened the ride went through rigorous testings and state inspections.
 Since Evolution opened the ride faced multiple problems with operations on the control panel that few can operate.
 Just after four seasons at the park Evolution was removed and relocated to Six Flags St. Louis.
 Fender Benders (bumper cars) was constructed at the former site of Evolution and opened in Summer 2012.